simonklee/godis/readme.md

 A simple Redis client for Go.

+## usage
-New client on default IP/port, redis db to 0 and no password

-    c := godis.New("127.0.0.1:6379", 0, "")
+    // new client on default IP/port, redis db to 0 and no password c := godis.New("127.0.0.1:6379", 0, "")

-Set a "foo" to "bar"
+    // set a "foo" to "bar"
     godis.Set(c, "foo", "bar")

-Retrieve the value of "foo"
+    // retrieve the value of "foo"
     foo, _ := godis.Get(c, "foo")

-Convert return value back to string and print it

-    fmt.Println("foo: ", foo.String())
+    // convert return value back to string and print it fmt.Println("foo: ", foo.String())

 ## todo